pimoroni/picovision/docs/tips-and-tricks.md

 Each scanline can be assigned to an individual scroll offset, and there's no requirement for these to be contigous.

-To set up scroll offsets you must use the `set_scroll_index_for_lines` method, this takex an index (either 1, 2 or 3) and the lines you want to assign to it.
+To set up scroll offsets you must use the `set_scroll_index_for_lines` method, this takes a group number (0-3, group 0 can't be scrolled) and the lines you want to assign to it.

 For example, slicing a 320x240 screen into three equal portions, each with their own scroll index, might look like this: